 Like peas, most beans like to grow up.
 They can do well when seeds are planted directly into warm soil with something to climb.
 Beans are for beginners because most varieties produce for weeks and weeks if they are picked.
 Give them full sun and plenty of water at the root.

 Lettuce comes in so many varieties that you’re sure to find one that meets your growing and eating needs.
 When it’s very hot, most lettuce needs shade.
 Since they grow close to the ground, they’re perfect to plant in the shade cast by taller plants like tomatoes and beans.

 Spinach grows well in cool weather.
 If you want a lot, you have to plant a lot.
 Harvest it like lettuce, either by picking the largest leaves or by cutting all the leaves back to about one inch.
 Farmer John says that “if you choose the latter method, spinach will grow back several times throughout the season.”

 Start tomatoes indoors in February or March.
 Once they’re in the ground in a spot with full sun, many varieties will be extremely prolific.
 For a strong root system, plant the starters deeply, burying the stem up to the lowest leaves as the roots need to develop a strong foundation.
-As the plant grows, water regularly and expose it to plenty of sunshine.
+As the tomato plant grows, water regularly and expose it to plenty of sunshine.
 Trim and remove weak leaves and fruit as it grows to allow for ripened fruit and leaves to flourish.